superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 }
 ```

-As implied in this default policy, the default value for `approvalRequired` is an empty array.
+As implied by the lack of any `approvalRequired` property in any of the sub-policies, the default value for `approvalRequired` is an empty array.

+This default `interactionPolicy` was designed to reflect the de facto interaction policy of all posts from pre-v0.17.0 GoToSocial, and other ActivityPub server softwares, at the time of writing.
+That is to say, it is exactly what servers that are not interaction policy aware *already assume* about interaction permissions.

 !!! info "Actors can only ever interact with a post they are permitted to see"
     Note that even when assuming a default `interactionPolicy` for a post, the **visibility** of a post must still be accounted for by looking at the `to`, `cc`, and/or `audience` properties, to ensure that actors who cannot *see* a post also cannot *interact* with it.
 Eg., if a post is addressed to followers-only, and the default `interactionPolicy` is assumed, then someone who does not follow the post creator should still *not* be able to see *or* interact with it.

 !!! tip
-    As is standard across AP implementations, implementations may still wish to limit `Announce` actities targeting the post to only the author themself if the post is addressed to followers-only.
+    As is standard across AP implementations, implementations will likely still wish to limit `Announce` actities targeting the post to only the author themself if the post is addressed to followers-only.

 ## Defaults per sub-policy

-When an interaction policy is *partially* defined, implementations can make the following assumptions for each potential sub-policy in the `interactionPolicy` object.
+When an interaction policy is only *partially* defined (eg., only `canReply` is set, `canLike` or `canAnnounce` keys are not set), then implementations should make the following assumptions for each sub-policy in the `interactionPolicy` object that is *undefined*.

-!!! tip
+!!! tip "Future extensions with different defaults"
     Note that **the below list is not exhaustive**, and extensions to `interactionPolicy` may wish to define **different defaults** for other types of interaction.

 ### `canLike`